sourcearchives/xkcd/licenses/OFL-1.1.md

 ---

-## Text of the SIL Open Font License Version 1.1
+## text of the SIL Open Font License Version 1.1

 Version 1.1 - 26 February 2007